-To help prevent this from forming, you want to keep your cherry tree watered and fertilized.
+To help prevent this from forming, you want to keep your cherry tree watered and fertilized during the growing season.
 Additionally, it’s a good idea to plant the trees in soil that has no history of previous disease.
 This can be difficult in some climates.

 Cherry Tree Diseases – Viral Origins